quarkusio/quarkusio.github.io/usage.md

 ![/assets/images/usage-prompt.png](/assets/images/usage-prompt.png)

-If you answer Yes then when you perform a quarkus build is performed anonymized data is sent to gather usage statistics on how Quarkus is being used and adopted.
+If you answer Yes then, when you perform a quarkus build, anonymized data is sent to gather usage statistics on how Quarkus is being used and adopted.

 This service is provided by Red Hat and the details can be found on [usage policy](/usage/policy) page.